-- (a) Classrooms, laboratories, and conference rooms shall be available at the time needed and shall be adequate in size, number, and type, according to the number of students and the educational purposes for which the rooms are to be used. - (b) The advanced nursing education program shall provide all of the following:
+Educational facilities. (a) Classrooms, laboratories, and conference rooms shall be available at the time needed and shall be adequate in size, number, and type, according to the number of students and the educational purposes for which the rooms are to be used.

-(1) A physical facility that is safe and conducive to learning;

-(2) space that is available and adequate in size, amount, and type to provide faculty with privacy in counseling students;

-(3) secured space for nursing student records; and

-(4) student support services for distance learning if distance learning is provided.

-(c) Library holdings, instructional media, and materials shall be of sufficient recency, pertinence, level of content, and quantity as indicated by the curriculum to meet the needs of nursing students and faculty and shall be available to distance learning students.

-History: (Authorized by and implementing K.S.A.
-65-1133; effective March 31, 2000; amended April 20, 2007.)
+- (b) The advanced nursing program shall provide all of the following: - (1) A physical facility that is safe and conducive to learning; - (2) space for counseling students in private that is available and adequate in size and number; - (3) secured space for nursing student records; and - (4) current technological resources and student support services for online or distance learning if online or distance learning is provided. - (c) Library holdings, instructional media, and materials shall be of sufficient recency, pertinence, level of content, and quantity as indicated by the curriculum to meet the needs of nursing students and faculty and shall be available to online or distance learning students.
+(Authorized by K.S.A.
+2023 Supp.
+74-1106; implementing K.S.A.
+65-1133; effective March 31, 2000; amended April 20, 2007; amended Feb.
+7, 2025.)

-60-17-108.
-Student policies.
-Each advanced nursing education program shall have clearly defined written policies for all of the following:
+Student policies. (a) Each advanced nursing program shall have clearly defined written student policies for all of the following: